kashifmehdi/Google-Translator-Project/README.md

 # google_translator
-A program to copy the way google translator
+A program to show the way google translator works. translates most of the languages offered by google translator